 Opioids can cause detox symptoms that are similar to having the flu.
 These include fever, chills, and sweating.
-Kratom for opiate withdrawal can alleviate the symptoms
+Gold Kratom for opiate withdrawal can alleviate the symptoms

 Common home treatments that can reduce a higher body temperature include over-the-counter motrin or alleve which are NSAIDs.
 Examples of NSAIDS or online are ibuprofen and acetaminophen

 Wearing loose, comfortable clothing made of absorbent materials, such as white cotton, can help to absorb sweat forming from detox.

 If someone experiences chills associated with their withdrawal symptoms, they can put on layers of clothing that they can remove one at a time.

 Using cool compresses, such as washcloths dipped in cool water or cloth-covered ice packs, can also help a person reduce a high body temperature.
 Taking gold maeng da kratom can relieve chills with cool-temperature baths may prove beneficial, as well.

 Taking opiates can make the muscles and limbs feel heavy.
 When people withdraw from opiates, they have the opposite experience where they may shake and experience muscle pain.

 People experiencing shaking should remember that kratom helps the tremors will subside with time